Quantum spin ice in three-dimensional Rydberg atom arrays: Diagnosis of the quantum spin liquid

-We abruptly change the phase and the amplitude of the Rabi frequency, so that the new Hamiltonian is $\hat{H}_\text{Y} \approx \Omega_Y \sum_i \hat{S}^y_i$ with $\Omega_Y \gg V$.
+To measure the plaquette X correlator, one simply needs to change the basis from $\hat{S}^x$ to $\hat{S}^z$ on every site.
+This can be accomplished by abruptly changing the phase and the amplitude of the Rabi frequency, so that the new Hamiltonian is $\hat{H}_\text{Y} \approx \Omega_Y \sum_i \hat{S}^y_i$ with $\Omega_Y \gg V$.
 (Achieving $\Omega_Y \gg V$ may require working with atom spacings that are sufficiently large and/or with Rydberg principal quantum numbers that are sufficiently low, but not low enough to make Rydberg lifetime a problem.)
 It is assumed that this change of the Hamiltonian is done sufficiently rapidly so that the sudden approximation is valid and the state of the system does not change.
-We evolve the system under $\hat{H}_Y$ for a time $t_Y = \pi/(2 \Omega_Y)$, which amounts to a $\pi/2$ pulse about the $y$-axis, and then measure all atoms in the $\{\ket{g},\ket{r}\}$ basis.
-Thanks to Eq.~\eqref{eq:xpxp_to_sy}, this allows us to compute the plaquette X correlator.
+Then evolve the system under $\hat{H}_Y$ for a time $t_Y = \pi/(2 \Omega_Y)$, which amounts to a $\pi/2$ pulse about the $y$-axis, transforming $\hat{S}^x_i$ into $\hat{S}^z_i$.
+Finally, measure all the atoms in the $\{\ket{g},\ket{r}\}$ basis and get $\expval{ \hat{S}^z_i}$ in the final state, which is the same as the $\expval{ \hat{S}^x_i}$ of the state right before the sudden change of the Hamiltonian.
+The connected plaquette X correlator can be calculated using these values of $\expval{\hat{S}_i^x}$.

-Eq.~\eqref{eq:xpxp_to_sy} assumes that the state $\ket{\Psi_0}$ is in the ice manifold.
-However, the ground state $\ket{\Psi_g}$ of the system is not completely in the ice manifold.
-The error introduced because of assuming $\ket{\Psi_g}$ to be in the ice manifold is of sixth order in $\Omega/V$, as we show in Appendix~\ref{sec:corrections_plaq}.
-The intuitive reason for this is that six factors of $\hat{H}_\Omega$ are required to give a state that can have nonzero overlap with $\prod_{i=1}^{12} 2 \hat{S}_i^x \ket{\Psi_0}$.